mrweiler/dos04/README.md

-# dos04
+# Your personal open science project
-Your personal open science project
+This is the forth session of the online course "An introduction to digital open research in clinical psychology".